robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ### The best model

 EfficientNetB0, six ImageNet-pretrained models we experiment with, performs 93.37% accurately on the test set with transfer learning no fine-tuning.
 We freeze the pre-trained CNN parameters to be non-trainable — we can see that we have more than 4M non-trainable parameters in our new model.
 The model's classifier consists of one flatten layer, five dense layers, one dropout layer with 50%, and one output layer with softmax activation, totaling 32M trainable parameters as shown in the figure below.
+(This also results in a shorter training time per epoch when compared to the benchmark model.)

 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/6107d576979f9c328382ab49bbcad0adf78e2921/classifier%20of%20EfficientNetB0.png" style="width:600px;"/>